Story on Thaipusam

-Vel myth behind celebrating Thaipusam
+Vel behind celebrating Thaipusam

 Kavadi and Thaipusam

-Curse on Lord Muruga and Thaipusam
+Curse on Muruga and Thaipusam

-Another myth revolves around Lord Muruga eavesdropping into the conversation between Lord Shiva and Parvati.
+Another story revolves around Lord Muruga eavesdropping into the conversation between Lord Shiva and Parvati.
 Lord Shiva was rendering an important mantra to Parvati and Lord Muruga listened to it by hiding.
 Parvati discovered that Lord Muruga was eavesdropping and cursed him.

 Cosmic Dance and Thaipusam